 Adjusting Your Annual Marketing Plan for the Digital Economy

 Luckily, it's not all doom and gloom.
-More likely than not, your marketing plan simply needs a few adjustments and additions to ensure you are successful in 2017.
+More likely than not, your marketing plan simply needs a few adjustments and additions to ensure you are successful.

 Here are eight core elements of a successful annual marketing plan that can survive the ever-changing world of marketing channels and technology.